MoizAh/calculator/README.md

 ## The Odin Project

 ## Introduction
-This is a calculator that allows the user to do basic math operators, string together several operations, delete a value entered by mistake and clear all.
+This is a calculator that allows the user to do basic math operators, string together several operations, delete a number entered by mistake and clear all.
 This project is a portfolio project from The Odin Project

 ## Technologies
 This project is created using: